Seiko Opens Premium Boutique in Tokyo Dedicated to Grand Seiko, Credor & Galante

 You may also enjoy these.

-Self-winding with a week long power reserve, the IWC Portugieser Automatic has a date and power reserve display, making it an eminently practical timepiece.
+Self-winding with a week long power reserve, the IWC Portugieser Automatic 7-Days has a date and power reserve display, making it an eminently practical timepiece.
 The second generation introduced at SIHH 2015 is visually unchanged from its predecessor, but is equipped with the newly developed calibre 52010.
 Functionally the movement is identical to the outgoing calibre 5000, but boasts significant improvements, including the winding pawls and wheel in black ceramic.

 Because the latest generation looks and feels exactly like the previous one, it could be criticised as lacking in creativity.
 But it’s hard to better the symmetrical, functional and distinctive design of the Portugieser Automatic, so the new generation remains reassuringly familiar.